Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-t8yHcCZPSF4.md

 ### Transcript

-> when we have fences for ramps i don't know i don't know hopefully soon
+> when we have fences for ramps I don't know I don't know hopefully soon